fzenke/pub2012memorynets/README.md

 ( 0) Freeing ...
 ```

+which will produce a bunch of output files.
 With `plot_activity.gnu you see how this indeed switches between different
 patterns.
 ```
-fzenke@grumpy:~/archive/2012-book-wulfram/spiking_hopfield$ gnuplot
+fzenke@grumpy:~/archive/2012-book-wulfram/spiking_hopfield/src$ gnuplot

 	G N U P L O T
 	Version 5.0 patchlevel 1    last modified 2015-06-07